-Reset Reference Bank Rate means the percentage rate determined on the basis of the Mid-Swap Rate Quotations provided by the Reset Reference Banks to the Fiscal Agent at approximately 11:00 a.m.
+Reset Reference Bank Rate means the percentage rate determined on the basis of the Mid-Swap Rate Quotations calculated and provided by the Reset Reference Banks on the instruction of the Issuer to the Calculation Agent at approximately 11:00 a.m.
 (Central European time) on the Reset Rate Determination Date.
 If at least three quotations are provided, the Reset Reference Bank Rate will be the arithmetic mean of the quotations provided, eliminating the highest quotation (or, in the event of equality, one of the highest) and the lowest quotation (or, in the event of equality, one of the lowest).
-If only two quotations are provided, the Reset Reference Bank Rate will be the arithmetic mean of the quotations are provided, the Reset Reference Bank Rate will be the arithmetic mean of the quotations are provided.
+If only two quotations are provided, the Reset Reference Bank Rate will be the arithmetic mean of the quotations provided.
 If only one quotation is provided, the Reset Reference Bank Rate will be the quotation provided.
-If only one are provided, the Reset Reference Bank Rate will be -0.349 per cent. per annum.
+The Calculation Agents hall consider only those quotations provided to it by 4:00 p.m. on the Reset Rate Determination Date.
+If no quotations are provided, the Reset Reference Bank Rate will be 1.356 per cent. per annum.